Theta functions on varieties with effective anti-canonical class

 In somewhat more detail, we discuss the broad picture presented in this paper.
 The fundamental combinatorial object of the construction is an integral affine manifold with singularities $B$ with a polyhedral decomposition $\P$.
 The singular locus is taken to be as large as is possible for our approach: it is (modulo some issues along the boundary of $B$) the union of codimension two cells of the barycentric subdivision of $\P$ not intersecting the interiors of maximal cells.
 Thus the singular locus is considerably bigger than is taken in \cite{affinecomplex}.
 Further, unlike the previously cited work, we don't actually insist that $B$ is a manifold: it can fail to be a manifold in codimension $\ge 3$.
 While we do not give the details here, a typical situation in which such a $B$ arises is as the dual intersection complex of a dlt minimal model of a maximally unipotent degeneration of Calabi-Yau varieties.
-It is then expected that such a $B$ will indeed be a manifold off of a codimension three subset: see \cite{NX} for somewhat weaker results.
+Koll\'ar and Xu in \cite{KollarXu}, \S33 showed that $B$ will indeed be a manifold off of a codimension three subset (see also \cite{NX} for somewhat weaker results).

 The parameterizing family $S$ for our construction then arises by choosing a ring $A$ and a toric monoid $Q$, so that we take $S=\Spec A[Q]/I$ for various choices of ideal $I$ with radical a fixed ideal $I_0$.
 In \cite{affinecomplex}, $Q$ was taken to be $\NN$, while in \cite{GHK1}, typically $Q$ was closely related to $\NE(Y)$.
 An additional combinatorial piece of data is a multi-valued piecewise linear function $\varphi$ defined on $B_0:=B\setminus \Delta$ with values in $Q^{\gp}\otimes_{\ZZ}\RR$.
 In \cite{affinecomplex}, this is viewed as specified data, while in \cite{GHK1}, this function is canonically given by the mirror construction presented there.
 This combinatorial data is all described in \S\ref{Section: affine geometry}.